langchain-ai/langchain-elastic/libs/elasticsearch/README.md

 ### ElasticsearchCache

-A caching layer for LLMs that exploits Elasticsearch.
+A caching layer for LLMs that uses Elasticsearch.

 Simple example: